nozzato/nshare/documents/website_clip_policy.md

 ## All websites

-- The browser must be in private mode
+- The browser must be in private browsing mode

 ## Your website